wfcommons/WfCommons/docs/source/analyzing_instances.rst

 Examples
 --------

-The following example shows the analysis of a set of traces, stored in a local folder, of a Seismology workflow.
+The following example shows the analysis of a set of instances, stored in a local folder, of a Seismology workflow.
 In this example, we seek for finding the best probability distribution fitting for task *prefixes* of the Seismology workflow (:code:`sG1IterDecon`, and :code:`wrapper_siftSTFByMisfit`), and generate all fit